 Ever since then, we have come an extremely long way in the world of animation.
 Although there are many prominent animators these days, Walt Disney is the builder of the strongest legacy in the realm of the animation and film industry.

 People have been using animation for various reasons.
 The main one is being able to communicate in the most effective way.
 The purpose of communication may vary and because of that so does the type of animation.
 Be it an educational video or a video that was intended to instill inquisitiveness in a child’s mind, animation works wonders for everybody.
-There are tools to manage and tracks the whole production process by which an animated movie can be completed on time.
+An animation project management software can help to manage and tracks the whole production process by which an animated movie can be completed on time.

 There are many types of animation techniques that are used these days to make inanimate objects come to life for various purposes across businesses and industries.
 Let us take a look at them: